DarienLibrary/website_content/content/_finished/mcgraw_fellowship/mcgraw-fellowship.md

 * Cover Letter
 * Resume/CV
 * Two essays: In up to 100 words, tell us "One thing I know for sure."
 In up to 500 words, tell us "Why I will make a difference at Darien Library."
 * A video of no more than two minutes, in which you tell us which is your favorite children’s book and convince us to read it.
 Video submitted via an online link.
-Video can be emailed to fellowship@darienlibrary.org.
+Video can be emailed to [fellowship@darienlibrary.org](mailto:fellowship@darienlibrary.org "fellowship@darienlibrary.org").
 * 3 References, attesting to your love of children, passion for literacy, and penchant for technology.
 References may be sent separately.
 * Official Graduate School Transcript
 * Official Undergraduate School Transcript
 * Application Checklist (Attached below)

-Applications are due by 5 p.m. on February 15, 2018 and should be delivered to:
+Applications are due by 5 p.m. on March 2, 2020 and should be delivered to:
 <address>
 Darien Library<br />
 Harold W. McGraw, Jr. Fellowship<br />